Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: Acknowledgements

 \section{Acknowledgements}

-The authors thank João Campos and Azadeh Mohammadi for their useful comments on the present manuscript.
+The authors thank João Campos and Azadeh Mohammadi for their useful comments.
 EH also thanks the partial financial support received from the Conselho Nacional de Desenvolvimento Científico e Tecnológico - CNPq (Brazillian agency) via the Grant N° 309604/2020-6.
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.